Hello, Cleveland: Indians welcome slugger Encarnacion

 “That was a way to bridge the gap,” Kinzer said.
 “When Edwin went on that run five years ago, Toronto was at 1.9 (million) in attendance.
 Now, they’re at 3.4.
 Well, if Edwin contributes to that, then we should be rewarded for it.”

-The Indians agreed, and although Antonetti wouldn’t divulge specifics of the attendance perks, the team has sold over $1 million in season tickets since Encarnacion agreed to the deal on Dec.
-22.
+The Indians agreed and Encarnacion has already made an impact, as the team has sold more than $1 million in season tickets since he agreed to the deal on Dec.
+22. He would earn bonuses of $150,000 each when the Indians reach 2 million, 2.15 million, 2.3 million, 2.5 million and 2.75 million in home attendance.
+He can make another $250,000 for 3 million.

 Once the deal’s parameters were settled, Antonetti and Kinzer then had to maneuver around some family holiday obligations.